LARGE RC HELICOPTERS

 Sizing RC Helicopters By Engine/Motor Size

-Back when I got started in the hobby (late 80's), when all we had were nitro RC helicopters, sizing RC planes and helicopters was fairly easy & consistent.
-Basically whatever size nitro engine was used in the helicopter – that’s what size it was referred to.
+Back when I got started in the hobby (late 80's), when all we had were nitro RC helicopters, sizing RC planes and helicopters was fairly easy and consistent.
+Basically whatever size nitro engine was used in the helicopter, that’s what size it was referred to.

-For instance, that 30 size nitro heli I just mentioned is about the same size a 550 class electric RC helicopter.
+For instance, a 30 size nitro heli is about the same size a 550 class electric RC helicopter.

 Would someone new to the hobby understand that 30 is the same as 550?
 I've been at this for over 30 years and it makes little sense to me either.